uiuc-kang-lab/tau-bench/README.md

       --max-concurrency 10
 ```

-You will get the following pass^k or pass@k for any k:
+You will get the following pass^k or pass@k for any k.
+This already
+matches or even outperforms the best-performing agents in the [paper](https://arxiv.org/abs/2406.12045).

 |                  | Retail | Airline|
 -------------------|--------|--------|